Mark H. Freedman, DDS 1023 Pulaski Rd. East Northport, NY 11731

 Why don't you just extract it?

 Baby teeth hold a place open for the permanent tooth growing underneath.
-If removed too soon, the other teeth
+If removed too soon, the other teeth will

 The baby first molar of this 9 year old was filled with a white bonded filling.
 This tooth holds the space for the